swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Instead of an email-based workflow, we recommend mirroring good practices for managing software and data, to make writing scalable, collaborative, and reproducible.
-Similar to our recommendations for version control in general, we suggest that groups choose one of two different approaches for managing manuscripts.
+As with our recommendations for version control in general, we suggest that groups choose one of two different approaches for managing manuscripts.
-The most important rule is
-to have all authors agree on one or the other *before* writing starts.

-The goals of both of the workflows outlined below are:
+The goals of both alternatives are to:

 1. Ensure that text is accessible to yourself and others now and in the future